saidulalimallick04/saidulalimallick04/README.md

 - I dream of coding with a view of mountains or the sea 🏔️🌊.
 - I live by this quote: "I will protect you" 😊🫡.
 - My ideal life?
-Calm code, clean air, soulful stories 🧘‍♂️🍃.
+Calm code, clean air, soulful stories & organized desk 🧘‍♂️🍃🙂.

 ---
 ---

 > _"Backend Sage, signing off.
-Let’s build something meaningful together something clean and "_ 💙
+Let’s build something meaningful together something clean and meaningful!!"_ 💙

 ---
 ---